 While a lot of activism (and sometimes the very best activism) occurs on a very informal basis and between loose networks of people with common interests, often such informal activity can be the beginning of something that requires greater organisation.
 In selecting a structure for the organisation you should consider at least five key things: function, control, money, protection against civil liability, and insurance.

-As a first step in considering the structural needs of your organisation, you may also want to check out www.ourcommunity.com.au , which has loads of great information about organisational management, funding opportunities, risk management and insurance, and lots more.
+As a first step in considering the structural needs of your organisation, you may also want to check out the 'Getting Started' section of the PilchConnect website www.pilch.org.au or Our Community www.ourcommunity.com.au both of which have loads of great information for not-for-profit organisations at the starting out stage.